 If you consider that you may have been unlawfully discriminated against, you should use the council's grievance procedure to make a complaint.
-If your complaint involves bullying or harassment, the grievance procedure is modified as set out in the dignity at work policy.

 The council will take any complaint seriously and will seek to resolve any grievance that it upholds.
 You will not be penalised for raising a grievance, even if your grievance is not upheld, unless your complaint is both untrue and made in bad faith.